deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18084/index.md

 > </details>

-> The table presents an ablation study comparing different VAE network structures (encoders and decoders, with and without the proposed Expansion & Squeeze Strategy) across two datasets, measuring mIoU scores, training time, and VRAM usage.
+> Table 3 presents an ablation study comparing different VAE network structures (encoder and decoder configurations with and without the proposed Projection Module and Expansion & Squeeze Strategy) on two datasets, showing mIoU scores, training times, and memory usage.

 {{< table-caption >}}